-So, you accidentally commit a crime, whatever it may be.
-Fortunately, no one was hurt in the process, and there were no damages to any property.
-So what happens next when a crime is accidentally committed?
+You accidentally commit a crime, but fortunately, no one was hurt in the process and there was no damage to any property.
+So what happens next after a crime has been accidentally committed?

-If you have been charged for a crime you did not mean to commit, check with an experienced attorney to see if the police have wrongfully committed you.
-At John Tumelty Law, Mr. Tumelty will do everything in his power to assist you in your case.
-Contact his offices today to schedule a consultation.
+If you have been charged for a crime you did not mean to commit, check with an attorney to see if the police wrongfully charged you.

 Charged With a Crime You Didn’t Commit?
 You Need an Experienced Lawyer

 John W. Tumelty is an experienced criminal defense attorney who will help determine what happened in your case.

 Mr. Tumelty will craft a defense strategy to help you avoid the most serious penalties.
 He Tumelty is available 24/7 for an in-person consultation.